Training for Prosperity

-Skills for Providers with the support of the Ministry of Education and Training is helping training providers to contribute to national economic development through enhancing the quality, flexibility and inclusivity of skills training.
+With the support of the Ministry of Education and Training, the Vanuatu Skills Partnership is helping training providers to contribute to national economic development through enhancing the quality, flexibility and inclusivity of skills training.

 Strengthening Training Providers

-Working closely with the Tertiary Education Directorate (TED) and the Vanuatu Qualifications Authority (VQA), the Skills for Providers focusses on assisting training providers to improve quality and relevance in skills training delivery.
+Working closely with the Tertiary Education Directorate (TED) and the Vanuatu Qualifications Authority (VQA), Training Provider Support focuses on assisting training providers to improve quality and relevance in skills training delivery.